Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Software and examples

 \subsubsection{Covariance matrix test}

 Due to the sample sizes, we will check whether there is homogeneity of covariance matrices for women with these diagnoses, leading to $a=3$ unbalanced groups.
-The test is done two times, using the Monte-Carlo approach and the parametric bootstrap as a comparison, while for the latter, both kinds of specifying the hypothesis of interest are used.
+The test is performed twice, using the Monte-Carlo approach and the parametric bootstrap as a comparison.
+For the latter, both kinds of specifying the hypothesis of interest are used.

-As expected, since the value of the test statistic is not affected through the resampling method, both values coincide, while we get slightly different p-values.
-With p-values of 0.024 resp 0.023, the null hypothesis of equal covariance matrices in all groups would be rejected to the usual level of $5\%$.
+As expected, since the value of the test statistic is not affected by the resampling method, both values coincide, while we get slightly different p-values.
+With p-values of 0.024 resp 0.023, the null hypothesis of equal covariance matrices in all groups would be rejected at the usual level of $5\%$.